How to Move a Pet Overseas

 Photo Credit: Shutterstock.

 The most expensive but reliable way to get pets from one country to another is by private jet.
 The prices can be astronomical, but some people get together to split costs for popular routes.
 The Facebook group Chartered Air Travel with Pets helps people meet and coordinate flights.
+K9 Jets flies from California or New Jersey to locations around the world.
 A new company called Skye Pet Travel out of Australia also arranges chartered flights for pets and will soon add the United States.

 Ocean Liner